Accelerated kriging interpolation for real-time grid frequency forecasting: Case Study

 \paragraph{Data Generation and System Excitation} To produce the dataset $\mathcal{D}$, we excited the system by a combination of chirp and pseudo-random sequence (PRS) signals, generated in the \emph{dq} frame.
 These were used as additive perturbations on the reference of the current control loop, with amplitudes limited to $5\%$ of the base current.
 The signals were designed to span the frequency range $[0.1, 15]$ Hz, a bandwidth that encompasses the system's dominant electromechanical modes and the PLL dynamics \cite{hatziargyriou2020definition}, while remaining well below the Nyquist limit of the sampling frequency $f_s$.
 This choice ensures that the dynamics are persistently excited---thereby guaranteeing that $R$ in \eqref{eq:OP} is full row rank \cite{DePersisTesiCDC2019}---without introducing high-frequency noise that falls outside the spectral band of interest.

-We wish to point out that such identification signals can have a nonnegligible effect on the network's total harmonic distorsion (THD).
+We wish to point out that such identification signals can have a non-negligible effect on the network's total harmonic distortion (THD).
 In practical applications, these can be scheduled so as not to cause continuous interference, thereby remaining compliant with the IEEE 519 standard; see \cite{blooming2006application, IEEE5191992}.

-By this experiment, we generated $30308$ input-output pairs, which were separated randomly to obtain a training dataset $\mathcal{D}$ of cardinality $N = 29798$, and a test dataset of size $N_t = 500$.
-An additional validation set of $N_v = 10396$ elements was obtained by exciting the IBR's current reference loop with steps of random amplitude.
+By this experiment, we generated $29809$ input-output pairs, from which a training ARX dataset $\mathcal{D}$ of cardinality $N = 29798$ was obtained (allowing for a maximum model order $n_a=n_b=10$).
+The test dataset was obtained from an independent experiment, also using chirp-PRS signals, obtaining $2011$ input-output pairs to generate $N_t = 2000$ ARX elements.
+An additional validation set of $N_v = 10396$ elements was obtained from $10407$ input-output pairs by exciting the IBR's current reference loop with steps of random amplitude.
 These signals were chosen to mimic abrupt disturbances---such as sudden load variations or power imbalances---which present time-domain features different from the training data.

-\paragraph{Data Preprocessing and Local Validity Zones} To ensure the numerical stability of the algorithm and the statistical validity of the spatial correlation measures, the raw dataset $\mathcal{D}$ underwent a rigorous preprocessing pipeline.
+\paragraph{Data Preprocessing and Local Validity Regions} To ensure the numerical stability of the algorithm and the statistical validity of the correlation measures, the raw dataset $\mathcal{D}$ underwent a rigorous preprocessing pipeline.
 First, input and output data were normalized using z-score standardization to avoid scaling issues between variables with heterogeneous physical units.

 Subsequently, we addressed numerical scalability and stochastic non-stationarity.
 The dimension of the KKT system \eqref{eq:KKT_system_v} associated with the complete dataset $\mathcal{D}$ would preclude its use for recursive prediction in real-time contexts (recall that matrix $\tilde{R}$ is dense).
 Furthermore, power system dynamics can exhibit distinct local behaviors depending on the operating point.
-To solve these issues, we partitioned the training dataset into $K=119$ zones, denoted as $\mathcal{D}_j$, $j=1, \dots, K$, using a balanced clustering strategy based on $k$-means over the regressor space.
+To solve these issues, we partitioned the training dataset into $K=119$ regions, denoted as $\mathcal{D}_j$, $j=1, \dots, K$, using a balanced clustering strategy based on $k$-means over the regressor space.
 This yields homogeneous clusters of $N_{j} \approx 250$ points each; this is large enough to ensure statistical significance while still allowing efficient matrix operations.

 Within each data cluster $j$, we applied a geometric anisotropy correction.
 Specifically, we performed a whitening transformation ${z}^{\mathrm{iso}}_{i} = {A_j}(z_i - \bar{z}_j)$, for all sample locations $z_i$ considered in $\mathcal{D}_j$, where $\bar{z}_j$ is their average (the centroid regressor of the $j$-th cluster), and $A_j\in\mathbb{R}^{n\times n}$ is derived from principal component analysis~\cite[Sec.~2.5.2]{chiles2012geostatistics}.